What's New in Tucson?

 ALASKA AIRLINES LAUNCHES NONSTOP SERVICE BETWEEN SJC AND TUS

-Alaska Airlines launched daily nonstop service between Tucson (TUS) and Mineta San Jose International Airport (SJC) on August 28, 2017, which provides quicker access between Tucson and the tech company campuses of Silicon Valley and south Bay Area.
+Alaska Airlines launched daily nonstop service between Tucson (TUS) and Mineta San Jose International Airport (SJC) on August 28, 2017, which provides quicker access to Tucson and the tech company campuses of Silicon Valley and south Bay Area.
 The flight leaves San Jose at 5:35 p.m. each evening, arriving in Tucson at 7:45 p.m.
 The return flight departs Tucson at 7 a.m., arriving in San Jose at 9:24 a.m.
 Nonstop service is aboard an Embraer 175 jet featuring 12 seats in first class and 64 coach seats.

 SUN COUNTRY LAUNCHES NONSTOP SERVICE BETWEEN MSP AND TUS

 Sun Country Airlines will return to Tucson International Airport when they launch seasonal nonstop service between Tucson (TUS) and Minneapolis-St. Paul (MSP) on December 21, 2017.
-The flight will operate three days a week; Tuesdays, Thursdays and Sundays through April 15th.
+The flight will operate three days a week; Tuesdays, Thursdays, and Sundays through April 15th.
 The flight will depart Minneapolis-St. Paul at 7:55 am and arrive in Tucson at 10:20 am.
 The return flight will depart Tucson at 11:10 am, arriving in Minneapolis at 3:10 pm.
 Nonstop service will be aboard a Boeing 737-700 featuring 12 first-class recliner seats and 114 coach seats.

 Downtown Tucson Development

-MULTI-USE SPACE GOING UP IN DOWNTOWN ENTERTAINMENT DISTRICT
+MULTI-USE SPACE UNDER CONSTRUCTION IN DOWNTOWN

 City Park, a retail-restaurant-office complex, under development by Bourn Companies at 40 E. Congress Street in downtown Tucson, is scheduled to open in mid-2018.
 The first floor of the proposed five-story City Park building will house a food hall; the first floors of the existing neighboring buildings will house two new anchor restaurants, one on each side.
 The three buildings will be connected through spacious ground-floor patios.
 The second floor of the new building will house an entertainment venue that will include a bowling alley, a pinball arcade, a bar and a private event space.
 The top level will offer more available flexible space for either retail or offices and a 2,600-square-foot deck for outdoor events like conferences or concerts.